mvysny/mvysny.github.io/_posts/2024-3-14-new-macbook-setup.md

 * Save the bundle.
 * Using Finder, copy the bundle to `/Library/Keyboard Layouts`

-Reboot, and add the ABC Copy keyboard.
+Reboot, and add the "ABC Copy" keyboard.

 Uninstall Ukelele.